Tagada85/100-days-of-code/log.md

 ### Day 6: January 8th, 2017
 Solved logic problems, with numbers and same values cards.
 Need to work on animations now.

+### Day 7: January 9th, 2017
+Failed at implementing animations for the cards.
+Game is done otherwise.